Mg-Oo/TMS_Backend/README.md

 ## Overview

-This project is the backend for a Task Management system built using NestJS and MongoDB.
+This project is a Task Management System backend built using NestJS and MongoDB.
 It provides a RESTful APIs for managing tasks and user authentication.

-## API Endpoints
+## API Endpoints with JWT authentication

-### User Authentication APIs
+### User APIs

-- Register a new user : `POST /auth/register`
+- Register : `POST /auth/register`
-- Authenticate a user and get a JWT : `POST /auth/login`
+- Login : `POST /auth/login`

 ### Task Management APIs